shobrook/openlimit/README.md

 # openlimit

 Efficient rate limiter for the OpenAI API.
 Implements the [leaky bucket pattern](https://en.wikipedia.org/wiki/Leaky_bucket) to manage both request and token-based rate limits.
+Features:

 - Manage rate limits with one line of code
 - Supports synchronous and asynchronous requests